thebiggive/donate-frontend/README.md

 * deploy to S3 by copying built files to S3 at `/d` and `/assets`; *then*
 * deploy to ECS, which will reference any updated file hashes on S3 by using `--deploy-url=/d/`

-CloudFront is configured to automatically route requests to the right place based on the static prefixes.
+CloudFront is configured to route requests to the right place based on these prefixes.

 ## Using Angular